andreahergert/tech_blog/README.md

 - [Contributing](#contributing)
 - [Tests](#tests)
 - [Questions](#questions)

+## User Story:
+AS A developer who writes about tech
+I WANT a CMS-style blog site
+SO THAT I can publish articles, blog posts, and my thoughts and opinions

 ## Description:
 This is a tech blog created in the UW Coding Bootcamp.
 On the front-end, the app can be accessed at Heroku.
 On the back-end, this is a node command line application that utilizes sequilize, dotenv, mysql2, express, handlebars, and bcrypt.